 Director of the decade/man behind Okja and the immaculate Snowpiercer, Bong Joon-ho may have crafted his magnum opus with Parasite.
 A film about an impoverished Korean family worming their way into the lives of a wealthy family is somehow all at once the most tense, hilarious, and meaningful movie of 2019.
-It expertly balance sheer entertainment with social commentary on the disparity of wealth and who the victims of capitalism really are.
-2019 was a killer year for film and Parasite stands above as the most gripping and (snow)piercing reflection of what this year embodied on a global scale.
+It expertly balances sheer entertainment with social commentary on the disparity of wealth and who the victims of capitalism really are.
+2019 was a killer year for film and Parasite stands tallest as the most gripping and (snow)piercing reflection of what this year embodied on a global scale.

 Runner-Up: Little Women

 The fourth movie in the Lady Bird Cinematic Universe (LBCU), Little Women is one of the best adaptations of classic literature put to film.
 Florence Pugh rules as Amy, and Soarise Rohan as Jo is revelatory determination incarnate.
 Saorise is the same age as me and she’s got four well-deserved Oscar nominations.
 I saw Cats opening night.

 KH3 released nearly a year ago, and thinking about it in hindsight is surreal.
 Looking back on the (10+) years of anticipation and the actual experience of playing the game, I have to ask myself again, was it worth it?
 I still think so.
 Sure the story is top tier Tetsuya Nomura nonsense, but seeing character reunions years in the making was an emotional peak, but perhaps even more effective than that was the love and detail poured into the Disney worlds.
 Toy Box is phenomenal, and every now and then I visit Woody and Buzz, run around Andy’s Room, and cry loudly every time this song loops.